nigelfiler/Qumu/README.md

 ## 🔹 `QC_analytics_with_CSV_Chart.html`
 **Purpose:**
-Shows how the Reporting API may be used to provide custom reports
+Shows how the Reporting API may be used to provide custom reports.
+The sample also shows how to identify presentations that have not been viewed over a certain time period.

 ---

 ## ⚠️ Disclaimer

+These are Proof of Concept samples show how you could utilise the Qumu API.

 This code is provided **as-is**, with **no warranties or guarantees** of any kind.